 The Bird House is an award-winning contemporary home on the Gold Coast, counting in not just the 2018 Australian Institute of Architects’ Regional Project of the Year (Gold Coast), or the 2013 Master Builders (Gold Coast) President’s Award, but among many more.
 It’s not hard to see why when you learn that it’s the personal home and work of partners and architects – Mark and Angela Jamison of Jamison Architects.
 We spoke to them to learn more about this special project.

 On a block surrounded by bushland and boasting stunning vistas, the vision for The Bird House was to create a family home that was strongly connected to the nature around it.
-Indeed, its name is inspired by the idea that – from the inside of the home – it feels like you are in a birdhouse surrounded by trees. bird-house-in-the-trees as architects known for their unique, contemporary designs, Mark and Angela also wanted to create a home that touched on both Minimalist and Mid-Century modern inspired looks and responded appropriately to the South-East Queensland climate and locality with an architectural design that had a sense of place.
+Indeed, its name is inspired by the idea that – from the inside of the home – it feels like you are in a birdhouse surrounded by trees. as architects known for their unique, contemporary designs, Mark and Angela also wanted to create a home that touched on both Minimalist and Mid-Century modern inspired looks and responded appropriately to the South-East Queensland climate and locality with an architectural design that had a sense of place.

 Central to bringing their vision to life was a simple but highly effective design concept.
 A home that consists of two pavilions – one single-storey and one double – connected by a central, open, multi-functional grassed courtyard.